Horcrux Redux, Yet Again:

-Well, we all saw how well that went.
+Well, we all saw how well that went, didn’t we?

-He found he needed to come up with a Plan B.
+He found that he needed to come up with a Plan B.

 So, what would this Plan B need to consist of?

-Second; he needs to actually get into the castle.
-There is at least one important matter related to the above that he wants to take care of “on site”.
-Possibly others as well.
+First; he still needs to actually get into the castle.
+There is at least one important matter that he wants to take care of “on site”.
+Possibly some others as well.
 And now he is going to need to do it under Dumbledore’s crooked nose.

 So Tom makes an appointment and pretends to ask for the DADA position, solidly confunding the Hat in the process.
 He doesn’t expect to get the position, but he’s still miffed when he doesn’t.
 When refused, he stalks out of the Headmaster’s office and takes care of his real agenda, which is determining the safety of his Horcruxes, and the location of the vanishing cabinet.
 On his clandestine return via the cabinets, he adds another layer of misdirection by jinxing the DADA position as a distraction.
-Which has the helpful side effect of assuring that every year there will be a vacant position into which he might be able to insert an (expendable) agent.
-But that wasn’t his main objective.
+This has the helpful side effect of assuring that every year there will be a vacant position into which he might be able to insert an (expendable) agent.
+But even that wasn’t his main objective.

 As Albus says, Tom must have had some reason for making a long journey on a nasty night other than to ask for a position he knew he wouldn’t get.
 And Albus is quite right.
 We just had no idea what that reason was at the time.
 Nor any blatant clues to Tom’s real purpose either.

-We now know that he swung by the Room of Hidden Things on his way back to the main staircase and, either at that time, or on a dark night soon afterwards, pitched the Ravenclaw Diadem, which he had already turned into a Horcrux in amongst 1000 years of Hogwarts rubbish.
+Well, we now know that he swung by the Room of Hidden Things on his way back to the main staircase and, either at that time, or on a dark night soon afterwards, pitched the Ravenclaw Diadem, which he had already turned into a Horcrux in amongst 1000 years of Hogwarts rubbish.

 I do still tend to think that Tom tampered with the Sorting Hat.
 But now that I’d been balked of my nice tidy Sorting Hat=Horcrux theory, I had to accept that Tom did not go to Hogwarts to create a Horcrux.

 But by the end of HBP and the indications that he only started parceling out Horcruxes to followers after he learned about the Prophecy, I was no longer altogether convinced that he would have been hiding a Horcrux as early as that.
-Rowling has certainly given us no reason to explain such a decision.
+Rowling had certainly given us no reason to explain such a decision.
 Unless, of course, the Horcrux was somehow anchoring the DADA position’s curse.

-For example: once he learned that Albus was now Head, he may have decided to retrieve his diary — assuming that he had left it at Hogwarts as a form of book trap — so he would have greater control over when it got deployed.
+For example: once he learned that Albus was now Headmaster, he may have decided to retrieve his diary — assuming that he had left it at Hogwarts as a form of book trap — so he would have greater control over when it got deployed.
 And also, probably, to improve upon it.
 His magic had advanced since he was 16.
 (Unlike Harry, whose magic seems to have peaked at 14.)

 We don’t know whether he did any wandering about the castle, once he left Albus’s office.
 He would have been under observation by the Hogwarts Art Collection if he had, but we do not know what they reported to Albus, since Albus didn’t tell us.